AnotherNewbie/decoder-ring/README.md

 1. The Polybius Square where each letter is converted into a two digit code based on putting the letters on a grid
 1. The Substitution Cypher where the entire alphabet is substituted with a different one, such that each letter has a pottentially different letter mapped to it

 This is an individual project that we are doing.
 We are helping each others in small teams though.
-It is one of my first biger projects I will have written.
+It is one of my first bigger projects I will have written.